joliang17/DataX_Project/README.md

         http://127.0.0.1:8000/
         ```

-   - Enter your basic information, and generate your own recommended result!
+   - Enter your basic information, and generate your own recommended result :laughing: !
 (See in demo video)

+   - Finally, use `Ctrl + C` to stop the program in commend line.

+> data cleaning part?

+> model selection?

 ## Reference